2DSharp/Phypes/README.md

   standard validators have already been provided with the library which will suffice for a lot of use cases.

-A list of error standard codes can be found in the `Error` abstract class.
+A list of error standard codes can be found in the `TypeErrorCode` and `RuleErrorCode` abstract classes.
 They can be used to determine the kind of errors returned during the validation and the application can spit out custom validation errors without having to rely on the generic error messages defined in the library.